GSA/fedramp-automation/documents/adr/007-signal-unsupportent-content-in-github.md

     - make a minor release with deprecation information in those READMEs;
     - make a major release with deprecated content deleted and new data, tools, and documentation released
 1. Mark deprecated content by labelling relevant READMEs as **ARCHIVED** and move all relevant content to “archive” folder
+ ## Decision

+ The FedRAMP Automation Team will implement Solution 3: identify tools, data, and content for migration, deprecation, remove content accordingly by saving them in an archival minor release and deleting them in a major version release.

 ## Consequences